 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased from R. M. Light, Boston, June 12, 1974 (original vote June 13, 1973).

-Gift of Mr. and Mrs. Robert Pirie and Gift of the Class in History of Engraving, by exchange
+Museum purchase with funds donated by Mr. and Mrs. Robert Pirie and by exchange from a gift of the Class in History of Engraving